Franglais: Quebec

 Quebec is the only French-majority province in Canada and the only de jure (but not de facto) monolingual jurisdiction.
 New Brunswick is officially bilingual, and the other provinces, while mostly English-speaking, are not officially English-only.

 When a speaker uses calques and loanwords in speech which includes English or French words and grammatical structures in a combination, it is sometimes referred to as Franglais, or a mixed language.
-The Montreal Gazette has examined this so-called "linguistic mosaic".